Award-winning Lancaster MA dissertations in language testing

 In 2017, Prof J. Charles Alderson, Dr Tineke Brunfaut and Dr Luke Harding were awarded the 2015 ILTA Best Article Award for their paper: Alderson, J.C., Brunfaut, T., & Harding, L. (2015).
 Towards a theory of diagnosis in second and foreign language assessment: Insights from professional practice across diverse fields.
 Applied Linguistics, 36(2), 236-260. (free access)

-The 2015 TOEFL Outstanding Young Scholar Award was awarded to Dr Tineke Brunfaut for her numerous professional activities and contributions to the field of language assessment.
+The 2015 TOEFL Outstanding Young Scholar Award was awarded by ETS (USA) to Dr Tineke Brunfaut for her numerous professional activities and contributions to the field of language assessment.

 Dr Dianne Wall was awarded an Honorary Fellowship with Trinity College London in 2013.